Lesson Introduction to properties of a rectangle

 2. Opposite angles of a parallelogram are equal.

-3. Diagonals of a parallelogram are divided in their intersection point into two.
+3. Diagonals of a parallelogram bisect each other in their intersection point.

 The rectangle has following special properties: